EBB2675/schema-studio/README.md

   - Information is derived from `nomad-simulations` via a small introspection/indexing step in the backend.
 - **Branch comparison**: Choose two Git branches and render the diff with visual highlights.
 - **Namespace filtering**: Limit traversal to a base namespace; optionally include cross-module links.
+- **Bird's-eye overview**: Switch to Overview mode to list packages/classes for any branch.
+- **Editable quantities**: Toggle Editable mode to add, rename, or remove quantities from the selected class card.
+- **Export**: Save the current graph as JSON or a PDF (PNG-backed) snapshot.

 ---